Cloud Foundry Security

 - To separate data on multiple clients, to strengthen a security story, or offer different hosting tiers.

-In App Cloud, the Cloud Controller Database (CCDB) identifies isolation segments by name and GUID, for example
+In Cloud Foundry Application Runtime, the Cloud Controller database (CCDB) identifies isolation segments by name and GUID, for example

 30dd879c-ee2f-11db-8314-0800200c9a66.
-The isolation segment object has no internal structure beyond these two properties at the App Cloud level, but BOSH associates the name of the isolation segment with Diego cells, through their
+The isolation segment object has no internal structure beyond these two properties at the Cloud Foundry Application Runtime level, but BOSH associates the name of the isolation segment with Diego Cells, through their

 This diagram shows how isolation segments keep apps running on different pools of cells, and how the cells communicate with each other and with the management components: